Frequently Asked Questions

 A biopsy is the best way to confirm the presence of celiac disease and to rule out other conditions that can mimic celiac disease.

-What is the connection between the skin condition called dermatitis herpetiformis (DH) and celiac disease?
+What is the connection between the skin condition called dermatitis herpetiformis (DH) & celiac disease?

 Dermatitis herpetiformis (DH) – an itchy, blistering skin condition – occurs in association with celiac disease.